PyDevC/model-cmp.nvim/README.md

 AI autocomplete plugin for neovim

+Official first Release date: 9 Sep 2025

+**warning: ** some of the current services might not work

 support me!!! it is difficult to develop open source while searching for jobs. scan and support
 ![IMG-20250829-WA0012](https://github.com/user-attachments/assets/e86526b6-6819-4ae5-a3b7-6698af3f03ee)